 One of the primary social suggestions we experience is that we should pair off and become couples—that relationships between two specific people are what we should strive for.
 I won’t get into the details of why that’s not actually necessary, but since many people will still want this anyway, I’ll focus on how it can be achieved in the healthiest possible way.

 I’ve had several of these over the last few months so I’ll illustrate this point by combining a variety of examples into one.
 Let’s say it’s about a guy—let’s call him Dennis.
-Like all human beings Dennis has been shaped by his experiences and those experiences have brought him things that help him move forward through life, and there are things that inhibit his movement and trap him in rumination, judgment and disappointment.
+Like all human beings, Dennis has been shaped by his experiences.
+Those experiences have brought him things that help him move forward through life, and there are things that inhibit his movement and trap him in rumination, judgment and disappointment.

 He is very kind, handsome and capable, so he was very attractive to the woman because she came from an unloving, chaotic background.
 So the attraction made sense on many levels.
 But it was still ego-based.
 They were still looking to each other to fill in holes created by insecurities in their egos.
 She wanted wholeness and security from him and he wanted acceptance and support from her.
 And that worked for a while.

-But while this is happening she’s stopped focusing on what she likes about him and now she’s focused on what he’s not providing her ego.
+While this is happening she’s stopped focusing on what she likes about him and now she’s focused on what he’s not providing her ego.
 His ego then tries to provide it and just becomes frustrated because making her feel better is ultimately an inside job—only she has the power to do it by appreciating what she already has.
 Every life has unpleasant parts.
 It’s just a matter of how much attention you place on those parts.
-And if we don’t recognize what is offered, then resentments eventually develop.
+And if we don’t recognise what is offered, then resentments eventually develop.

 By giving up the idea that he needed someone in his life and instead focusing on the fact that he needed to be responsible for his own enjoyment, he began feeling less of a responsibility to be impressive to others (because of how he was raised), and instead he started prioritizing his own enjoyment of life.
 He started relaxing into being okay with who he already was.
 There was less striving, less trying, less reaching.
 There was no where to go.
 No deficit to repay.
 He just wanted more fun.

 His job before was to work to satisfy an outside judge of his behaviour.
 But now he was living in spirit without the feeling that he was wrong or missing something or otherwise failing at being the right person.
-He was simply being himself and lo and behold he found out there were people that are naturally attracted to who he already is.
-They don’t need changes.
-They like things as they are.
+He was simply being himself.
+Lo and behold he found out there were people that are naturally attracted to who he already was.
+They didn’t need changes.
+They liked him as-is.

 A natural attraction like that is at the heart of every truly great and successful relationship.
-Because in those cases there are no commitments or agreements or demands or rules—there is merely choice—the choice to be near each other because in large part it is enjoyable to do so because you are never being asked to be someone other than who you naturally are.
+In those cases there are no commitments or agreements or demands or rules, there is merely choice; and the choice is to be near each other because in large part it is enjoyable to do so precisely because you are never being asked to be someone other than who you naturally are.